 Crestwood is one of six secondary schools in Hampshire that has a dedicated provision for students with severe dyslexic difficulties.
 Applications for a place within the provision takes place directly with the county SEN team.
 Junior/Primary school SENCos will be able to advise on the process, which begins in Year 5.
 Students with provision placements spend the majority of their time with peers in mainstream classes but have access to additional specialist intervention.

-Crestwood College works hard to ensure that students with learning difficulties enjoy their time at school and are able to achieve academic success.
+Crestwood Community School works hard to ensure that students with learning difficulties enjoy their time at school and are able to achieve academic success.
 Key to these high expectations is working with parents to ensure that a full understanding exists of where a student is with their learning and the next steps required for them to make progress.

 All teachers at the school are expected to plan their lessons so that the needs of individual learners are met and that all groups of students can be successful.
 Precise planning means that the majority of students, despite their difficulties, can be successful across the curriculum without additional adult support.